- Scientific name: Parablennius gattorugine

 - IUCN Status: LC (Least Concern)

 - Distribution: Found around the UK and Ireland but more common around the southern coasts.
-Also found throughout European waters.
+Also distributed throughout European waters.

 - Feeds on: Small crustaceans, prawns and sea anemones.